luc-ta/Graph-Quandles/readme.txt

-rack-labels.txt accompanies the paper "Graph quandles: Generalized Cayley graphs of racks and right quasigroups" by Lực Ta.
+rack-labels.txt is a GAP program accompanying the paper "Graph quandles: Generalized Cayley graphs of racks and right quasigroups" by Lực Ta.
 It performs an exhaustive search of all vertex markings of a given graph that realize racks and quandles in the sense of Valeriy Bardakov.

 To use rack-labels.txt, first load the GRAPE package in GAP: